JGCRI/pygcam/docs/source/windows.rst

     - **bash** (The GNU Bourne Again Shell -- this is the terminal program)
     - **bash-completion** (saves a lot of typing)

-Don’t install python since we’re using Anaconda.
-Installing another python just confuses things.
+.. note:: Don’t install python since we’re using Anaconda.
+Installing another version of Python just confuses things.

 Optionally, if you plan to work with the code in the ``git`` repository, download ``git``:

   - under *Devel*

     - **git** (select “git: Distributed version control system” and all the required libraries will be installed, too.)

+Alternatively, you might try the free `SourceTree <https://www.sourcetreeapp.com>`_ application from Atlassian, which provides a nice user interface for ``git`` on Mac OS X and Windows.